curatorsigma/blazing_agi/README.md

 `blazing_agi` does not currently contain definitions for all AGI commands.
 Please file an issue or a PR if you want one added.
+In the meantime, you can use the `RawCommand` to send literal strings into Asterisk and do no special parsing on return types.

 `blazing_agi` is currently pre-1.0.
 Consider pinning the exact version you use to ensure you get smooth `cargo update`s.